Any good scar stories

 It went away on its own, yeah, but it took 10 years.
 So for 10 years I had that ugly bump, though after a month it was down to the size of a marble.
 A big, ugly marble.

 I was playing football in the neighborhood as a kid and me and another kid collided headfirst.
-It hurt like heck, I put my hand on my cheek and when I pulled it away it was covered in blood.
+It hurt like hell, I put my hand on my cheek and when I pulled it away it was covered in blood.
 A tooth from the other kid caught me just below the eye and the gash was a gusher.
 I remember running home and spooking my Dad out of his weekend nap chair to go to the emergency room.
 Took a half-dozen or so stitches and the scar is still there.

 When I was kindergarten age I was going outside through a storm door and my friend Chris slammed the door shut behind him, and I went right through the glass.
 I had to have 9 stitches on my left arm.